 Like most European capitals, Lisbon, Portugal is hard to do justice to in a single day.
 If you’re doing a Eurotrip you’ll probably want to set aside at least two days for this and other capitals in order to do them justice.
 But here you’ll find a beautiful city with plenty of outdoor attractions and sightseeing options that make you feel connected to the surrounding area.
 I’ll also throw in one or two more leisurely attractions, because it’s always nice to cool off and relax at the end of a day of exploring.
 But here are some of the things I’d recommend for a few days in the Portuguese capital.
+Here’s what to do, what to see, and what to eat in Lisbon.

 Explore Castelo de Sao Jorge